Chapter 6 Supervised Classification

 .

 Now that a first model has been trained, its performance can be evaluated.
-In theory, I have a test set for this.
-However, the test set is precious and should only be used once I am sure that I have found a good model.
-Hence, for these intermediary tuning steps, I need to come up with another solution.
+In theory, we have a test set for this.
+However, the test set is precious and should only be used once we are sure that we have found a good model.
+Hence, for these intermediary tuning steps, we need to come up with another solution.
 So-called cross-validation lends itself nicely to this task.
 The rationale behind it is that chunks from the training set are used as test sets.
 So, in the case of 10-fold cross-validation, the test set is divided into 10 distinctive chunks of data.
 Then, 10 models are trained on the respective 9/10 of the training set that is not used for evaluation.
 Finally, each model is evaluated against the respective held-out “test set” and the performance metrics averaged.

-First, the folds need to be determined.
-I set a seed in the beginning to ensure reproducibility.
+First, the folds need to be determined. we set a seed in the beginning to ensure reproducibility.

 fit_resamples()